Nominated Proof of Stake Phase

 Now that Polkadot has transitioned to NPoS, there are a number of things that are possible on the network.
 Developers can continue to work on bounties, validators can begin securing the Relay Chain and validating proofs, and nominators can now participate in the staking environment by nominating validators.

 Put your knowledge to work and grab one of the bounties.
 Build cool things like wallets, dashboards, tooling...and earn a nice bounty while doing it!

 Validators secure the Polkadot Relay Chain by staking DOT, validating proofs from collators and participating in consensus with other validators.

 Community members can now participate in the network by nominating a set of validators on the network with their DOT.

 How do we move forward?

-Once Web3 Foundation is confident that the network is working well - no slashing due to client issues, functioning validator elections (approx. 100) - the Sudo key will issue a runtime upgrade that enables Polkadot's governance system.See All Phases
+Once Web3 Foundation was confident that the network was working well - no slashing due to client issues, functioning validator elections (approx. 100) - the Sudo key issued a runtime upgrade to enables Polkadot's governance system.See All Phases

 What is Nominated Proof of Stake (NPoS)? keyboard_arrow_right

 Polkadot uses a Nominated Proof of Stake system where nominators back validators with their own stake as a show of faith in the good behavior of the validator.
 Nominated Proof of Stake differs from the more generic concept Delegated Proof of Stake in that nominators are subject to loss of stake if they nominate a bad validator.

 How long will Polkadot be in the NPoS phase before governance is enabled? keyboard_arrow_right